HaneulOscarLee/HaneulOscarLee.github.io/_posts/2020-05-29-Yolov4-and-deepstream.md

 ----------

 Hello, this is Oscar.
-On this post, I will share several code which makes available YoloV4 on Deepstream SDK 5.0
+On this post, I will share How to use YoloV3-spp on Deepstream SDK 5.0

 #### Deepstream SDK 5.0